slatedocs/slate/source/includes/sending_funds/_payments.md

 modified | string | The date that the payment was last modified, in the UTC timezone.
 Format: "YYYY-MM-DDTHH:MM:SSZ" updated_by | string | The ID of the user who last updated the payment remote_transaction_id | string | The transaction id provided by the mobile network operator.
-This will only be available once the payment is completed.
+This will only be available once the payment is completed. send_sms_message | boolean | Defaults to False.
+Indicates whether we should send the description as an sms message.

 ## Creating a new Payment